 Design your system by describing what roles you want each microservice to play, and set them up to act as independent players, adapting to unpredictable inputs in such a way that business gets done, customers get satisfied, and you get to rest easy knowing your infrastructure is reactive and rock-solid.

-I hope you enjoy the paper, and I welcome your feedback!
+I hope you enjoy The Architect’s Guide to Event-Driven Microservices, and I welcome your feedback!